pfriedma/architecture-rpi/implementation/Readme.md

 # Architecture Reference Implementation
-This is a reference implementation of the architecture built on Raspberry PI 3s, using raspbain, Kubernetes, Flannel networking and Heketi/Gluster hyperconverged storage (Heketi / Alpine, Geluster-Storage Fedora)
+This is a reference implementation of the architecture built on Raspberry PI 3s, using raspbain, Kubernetes, WeaveNet networking and Heketi/Gluster hyperconverged storage (Heketi / Alpine, Geluster-Storage Fedora)

 Thanks to the amazing work done by Hypriot, and [Deploying a RPI cloud](https://kubecloud.io/setting-up-a-kubernetes-1-11-raspberry-pi-cluster-using-kubeadm-952bbda329c8)